seraphimofbrooklyn/seraphimofbrooklyn.github.io/_posts/2020-11-1-The Inevitability of Idols and Religion.md

 	<figcaption> Figure 5: Left: Fangirls waiting for boyband One Direction to appear.
 Right: Painting of an Eastern Orthodox Procession</figcaption>
 </figure>

 Imagine that within every person there is a mountain representing their identity and values as well as their relationships.
 The people most congruent with their identity and values lie closest to the center while those that are most opposed to them lie outside  at the circumference.
 This creates in-groups and out-groups, as well as acceptable ideas, and non-acceptable ideas.
-For example, for someone who is 'spiritual not religious' that principal value would be 'love', 'peace', or 'unity', while rejecting 'intolerance', 'hate', and 'divison'.
-Or for someone that is a strict athiest who prizes rationality above all else that which lies at the centre would be 'truth' or 'reason' and opposed to 'lies' and 'faith'.
+For example, for someone who is 'spiritual not religious' that principal value would be **'love', 'peace', or 'unity'**, while rejecting **'intolerance', 'hate', and 'divison'**.
+Or for someone that is a strict athiest who prizes rationality above all else that which lies at the centre would be **'truth' and 'reason'** and opposed to **'lies' and 'faith'**.

 Similar to how the head of a hierarchical organization directs those who are lower, the centre will organize everything outside of it.
 In other words what you believe (spiritual/ideological) dictates how you act (material).
 For the atheist, prioritizing a materialist truth above all else, they will rule out the admission of certain ideas they deem to be false from entering into the centre.
-As a result this may preclude the entrance of people they disagree with into their life, primarily deeply spiritual people who hold metaphysical beliefs contrary to those of their own, and will generally exclude the regular attendance of corporate gatherings of people with beliefs different than their own such as the attendance of a mosque, church, etc. If the they do admit religious people into their lives it will be despite those differences rather than because of them.
+As a result this may preclude the entrance of people they disagree with into their life, namely deeply spiritual people who hold metaphysical beliefs contrary to those of their own, and will generally exclude the regular attendance of corporate gatherings of people with beliefs different than their own such as the attendance of a mosque, church, etc. If the they do admit religious people into their lives it will be despite those differences rather than because of them.
 Lastly, the spiritual beliefs may be humored by the atheist in relations with spiritual people but never allowed to displace the fundamental centre.
 In short, the atheist does not **commune** with the believer because they are not of the same spirit.

 Atheists, and any other belief system, named or unnamed, have 'priests', 'sacred texts' 'churches', 'dogmas', 'cosmologies', 'ethics', 'processions' 'conversions', etc. Their priests are those who advocate for truth in a convincing manner like Sam Harris, Bertrand Russel or Christopher Hitchens.
 Their 'sacred texts' are essays like 'Why I Am Not a Christian' or 'The God Delusion'.
 Their churches are the secular universities.
 Their dogma and cosmology: Darwinism, and the Big Bang theory and so on and so forth.
 Their conversion stories mirror the stories of atheists converting into faiths, of being 'enlightened' of finally being able to see the 'truth'.
 To hold something to be important, is to have set it apart from the rest, and to place **above** all else as **sacred**.
 Whether or not the term sacred is used is not important.
 What is important is that the essential meaning is the same and the patterns of behavior is the same.